fotisk07/FaceLandmark/progres.md

 - Save model if good : OK
 - Show some visuals : OK
-- Improve the config a bit
+- Improve the config a bit : OK

 ## Advanced

+- More transforms : TODO
 - Crop faces for less sparsity : TODO
 - Better input/output with masks : TODO